George S. Schairer: Career at Boeing

-In 1939, Edmund T. "Eddie" Allen hired Schairer to be chief of the aerodynamics unit at Boeing, replacing Ralph Cram, who had been killed in the crash of the Boeing 307 Stratoliner prototype.
-In this position, he helped develop and test the Boeing 307 Stratoliner, the first pressurized airliner to enter service, including the redesign of the vertical tail in response to the March 18, 1939 crash of the prototype.
-He also was involved in the development of the Boeing B-17 Flying Fortress, in particular, the incorporation of aerodynamically balanced control surfaces on the B-17E, replacing spring tabs.
-During the design of the Boeing B-29 Superfortress he was responsible for the incorporation of the Boeing 117 wing airfoil, previously designed for use on the Boeing XPBB Sea Ranger.
-Working with the head of the company's Research Division, test pilot Edmund T. "Eddie" Allen, he also helped defend the use of a much higher wing loading (69 lbs/sq foot) on the B-29 than had been used on previous designs.
+In 1939, Edmund T. "Eddie" Allen—the test pilot who led Boeing's Research Division—hired Schairer to be chief of the company's aerodynamics unit, replacing Ralph Cram, who had been killed in the March 18 crash of the prototypeBoeing 307 Stratoliner.
+Schairer helped redesign the plane's vertical tail, then to test the aircraft, which would become the first pressurized airliner to enter service.
+He also was involved in the development of the Boeing B-17 Flying Fortress—in particular, the replacement of spring tabs with aerodynamically balanced control surfaces on the B-17E.
+During the design of the Boeing B-29 Superfortress, he was responsible for the incorporation of the Boeing 117 wing airfoil, which had been designed for use on the Boeing XPBB Sea Ranger.
+Working with Allen, he also helped defend the use of a much higher wing loading (69 lbs/sq foot) on the B-29 than had been used on previous designs.
 This was accomplished by the use of a powerful flap system that allowed good low-speed performance.

 Boeing adoption of swept wings

 In Germany after World War II, Schairer was part of a team that collected documents, designs and wind tunnel data on swept-wings up to Mach 1.2.

-Impressed by the research, he informed Boeing to halt work on the XB-47 Stratojet and to modify it with a 35° sweep: it won the medium bomber competition and over 2,000 were built.
+Impressed by the research, he informed Boeing to halt work on the XB-47 Stratojet and to modify it with a 35° sweep; it won the medium bomber competition and over 2,000 were built.

 He also conceptualised the B-47 podded engines.

 On May 10, he wrote a seven-page letter to Boeing colleague Bob Withington that included a drawing of the swept wing and, in cramped handwriting, presented the key mathematical formulas.
 To avoid delay, Schairer wrote "Censored" on the envelope and mailed it, he led the effort to overhaul the B47 design upon returning from Germany.
 The engineers led by Theodore von Kármán were searching through technical data at captured German research centers in 1945, Schairer found test results at the Völkenrode research center.